 This method takes a bit of planning ahead, as you need to find locals who are looking for house sitters in advance.

 I suggest you go to TrustedHousesitters, one of the main places to find homes to sit.

 Do a search on the map to get an idea of the availability and dates.
 As it’s a big city, you’re more likely to find a place to stay.

 If the house you find is far from the city centre, I recommend getting a bus pass.

 Visit the Lothian Buses Travelshop on Waverley Bridge and ask them about passes, depending on how long you’re staying in the city.

 More Things To Do in Edinburgh

 – Check out this mega list of 100 free things to do in Edinburgh by local blogger Sarah Mackenzie.

-– Find top selling tours, excursions and tickets to attractions in Edinburgh with reviews on Viator.
+– Find the most popular tours, excursions and tickets to attractions in Edinburgh.